 A move to Tulsa Community College in 1996 paved the way for further orchestral development for the Sinfonia.
 As the professional orchestra-in-residence for TCC’s Performing Arts Center for Education, the orchestra soon began offering both a Pops and a Classics concert series as part of its regular season.
 Expanded concert seasons afforded the opportunity to add more players, more instruments, and more diversity and complexity in the orchestra’s repertoire.

 In 2001, the orchestra officially changed its name to Signature Symphony at TCC and broadened its Music Education Outreach program.
 Higher Scale operated as a partnership between Signature Symphony, Tulsa Public Schools and Tulsa Community College to take music education and experiences into elementary schools where music programs otherwise would not exist.
 Twice each week, professional Signature Symphony musicians taught viola, violin and cello to third, fourth and fifth grade students in 12 Tulsa Public Schools.
 In addition, the Signature Quartet performed at elementary, middle and high schools, and the orchestra provided free rehearsal look-ins for students each season along with free ticket offers for classics performances.

-As it began its next chapter under Artistic Director and Conductor Andrés Franco, Signature Symphony at TCC includes 70 professional musicians who not only perform with the orchestra but also teach and coach music students at TCC, other colleges and universities, and various public and private schools and studios through the area.
+Today, Scott Seaton serves as the third Artistic Director and Conductor of Signature Symphony at TCC, which includes 70 professional musicians who not only perform with the orchestra but also teach and coach music students at TCC, other colleges and universities, and various public and private schools and studios through the area.

 For many of those students, these performing experiences have contributed to further educational opportunities at The Juilliard School, the Shepherd School of Music (Rice), the Oklahoma Philharmonic, the former Tulsa Philharmonic, the U.S. Marine Band in Washington, D.C., and the New World Symphony.